thezawzaw/kubernetes-gitops-guide/docs/README.md

 Then, wait for 2 to 3 minutes after GitLab CI jobs have passed.
 Then, you will see version change in the Podinfo application.

 ![screenshot-podinfo-k8s-demo](./images/img_screenshot_podinfo_k8s_demo.jpeg)

+## Credit and Thanks

+Credit and thanks to [@poom.wettayakorn](https://medium.com/@poom.wettayakorn) for the [Podinfo](https://gitlab.com/gitops-argocd-demo/webapp) Python application to demonstrate GitOps in Kubernetes using GitLab CI, Argo CD, and Argo CD Image Updater.